Blockchain-Enabled Internet-of-Things Platform for End-to-End Industrial Hemp Supply Chain: Conclusion

 \section{Conclusion}

-For the end-to-end regulated industrial hemp supply chain (IHSC), we create the blockchain-enabled internet-of-things (IoT) platform to improve the transparency, safety, security, traceability, and throughput.
+For the end-to-end regulated industrial hemp supply chain (IHSC), we create the blockchain-enabled internet-of-things (IoT) platform to improve the transparency, interoperability, safety, security, traceability, and throughput.
 We propose geography-based state partition, two-layer blockchain design, hierarchical proof-of-authority based smart contract and consensus design.
-We further develop a user-friendly mobile app so that each participant can use internet-connected smart phones and devices to real-time collect and upload the validated data to the blockchain system, and track the historical data and industry hemp production and shipment along the integrated supply chain process.
-Thus, the proposed platform can support the interoperability, accelerate the product quality validation, and facilitate the dynamic information/data tracking.
-The empirical study indicates that the proposed blockchain enabled IoT platform has promising performance, and the description of practical implementation is provided.
-Our study can be easily extended to various application areas, such as highly regulated biopharmaceuticals manufacturing and supply chains.
+We further develop a user-friendly mobile app so that each participant can use internet-connected smartphones and devices to real-time collect and upload the validated data to the blockchain system, and track the historical data and industry hemp production and shipment along the integrated supply chain process.
+Thus, the proposed platform can support the interoperability, accelerate the product quality control and validation, and facilitate the dynamic information/data tracking.
+The empirical study indicates that the proposed blockchain-enabled IoT platform has promising performance, and the description of practical implementation is provided.
+Our platform can be extended and utilized in various application areas, such as highly regulated global biopharmaceuticals manufacturing and supply chains.
+It can improve the economy and public safety, especially during the COVID-19 pandemic.